ooni/spec/backends/bk-003-collector.md

 Upon receiving a request to create a report, the collector:

-1. MUST fail with `4xx` if the JSON does not parse, it is not an object, any required field is missing and/or if any present field has an invalid value.
+1. MUST fail with `4xx` if the request body does not parse, it is not a JSON object, any required field is missing and/or if any present field has an invalid value.

 2. MUST fail with `4xx` if the request is not compliant with its policies.

-3. SHOULD fail with `5xx` if the `content` field is present, or if the `test_helper` field is present, or if the `format` is "yaml", unless the implementor really wants to support now-historical OONI probe implementations.
+3. the collector MAY fail with `5xx` in the following cases:

+   - the `content` field is present

+   - the `format` is "yaml"

+   - the `test_helper` field is present

+   This allows a new implementation to drop support for legacy clients.

-4. MUST fail with `5xx` if it cannot generate the report ID (see below) or in case of other failures.
+4. MUST fail with `5xx` if it cannot generate the report ID (see below) or in case of other failures opening the report.

-5. SHOULD exercise care to avoid logging the `probe_ip` field, if set.
+5. SHOULD exercise care to avoid logging the `probe_ip` field, if set (e.g. by setting it immediately to `null` if such field is not used).

 6. if everything is okay, MUST return a `200` response with the body described below.

 In case of error, the collector MAY return a JSON body.
-In case of success, it MUST return a JSON body generated in compliance with the following specification:
+In case of success, it MUST return a JSON body generated in compliance with the following, informal specification:

     {
-      'backend_version':
+      "backend_version":
         `string` containing the version of the backend.
 This version MUST match the regex provided above for 'software_version'.

-      'report_id':
+      "report_id":
         `string` report identifier.
 The format of this field is not specified, except that is MUST be a valid UTF-8 string, of course.
 The client MUST NOT make any assumption with respect